nixnull/agoranomic.github.io/glossary.md

 <h3>AIAN</h3>

 Agora Is A Nomic, Rule 1698.
 This rule prevents Agora from reaching a state where the rules cannot be changed by any mechanism.

+<h3>Cantus Cygneus</h3>

+A document a player submits outlining eir grievances with the game or community of Agora.
+Submitting such a document leads to a player being deregistered by Writ of FAGE.

+The name is latin for "Swan Song", which is a metaphor for a final gesture or attempt.

 <h3>CFJ</h3>